rowickalab/qDSB-Seq/README.md

     -b CHARACTER        backgrond coordinates on genome to remove background noise from cutting efficiency calculation -p CHARACTER        output prefix

 Here you can follow the example to learn how to run this code.
-This example comes from real budding yeast data set.
+This example comes from a real budding yeast data set.
 The genome is cleaved by NotI enzyme.

 Before running the code, you should prepare or use the input data as follows: